Candy (EP): Composition

 The EP includes six Christmas-themed tracks.
-"Tangerine Love (Favorite)" is described as a retro synth-pop song featuring "funky" analog synthesizers.
+"Tangerine Love (Favorite)" is described as a retro song featuring "funky" analog synthesizers.
 "Take My Breath" is described as a mid-tempo pop song, with lyrics about a "shy" confession.
 "Moon" is described as a ballad song led by a piano melody.
 "Walk with You" is described as a dance pop song that follows the same storyline of the group's 2017 track "Walk You Home" from their first EP We Young.
 "Graduation" is described as a R&B song that harmonizes the vocals with the strings.
 It was highlighted as the standout track of the EP by Jeff Benjamin of Billboard.

 Release and promotion

 NCT Dream first hinted at a new release during an Instagram live broadcast on November 17.
 The next day, SM Entertainment released a teaser video clip featuring snow falling on an illustrated house named after NCT Dream covered in Christmas-themed decorations, including bows, mini Christmas trees, candy canes and peppermints.
-It served to announce the group's sixth extended play (EP), Candy, titled after its lead single of the same name, originally released by H.O.T. for their debut studio album We Hate All Kinds of Violence (1996).
+It served to announce the group's fifth extended play (EP), Candy, titled after its lead single of the same name, originally released by H.O.T. for their debut studio album We Hate All Kinds of Violence (1996).
 On November 21, it became available for pre-order in both online and offline stores.
 Winter themed teaser images of the members wearing colorful outfits reminiscent of H.O.T.'s stage costumes were released on December 2, and were followed by individual teaser images of the members, released from December 4 to December 9.
 Marketed as a special winter mini-album, the EP was released digitally on December 16 and physically on December 19.

 NCT Dream performed "Candy" alongside their previous single "Glitch Mode" at the 2022 KBS Song Festival on the same day of release.
 The group performed "Candy" and "Graduation" on South Korean music show Show!
 Music Core on December 17.
 NCT Dream held a live broadcast on social media platforms YouTube and TikTok to commemorate the release on December 19.
 On December 21, the group performed all of the album's tracks at their fan meeting held at Peace Hall, Kyung Hee University, hosted by H.O.T.'s member Kangta.
 It was broadcast on Beyond Live.